-While running in place with thighs locked in a neutral position, kick your leg up to the butt with the heel making contact with the glute on each stride.
+While running in place and with your thighs locked in a neutral position, kick your leg up to the butt, letting your heel make contact with the glute on each stride.

 Perform at least three sets of 25 kicks with each leg.

-Adding power and speed to your hip flexor may prevent plantar fasciitis, Achilles issues, and other troubles.
+Adding power and speed to your hip flexor can also help prevent plantar fasciitis, Achilles issues, and other troubles.

 Do your best to replicate the typical forward running motion while moving backward.